feryll/node-crud/README.md

 # node-crud
-board crud node backend with graphgl and rest api
+board crud node backend with graphql and rest api

 # how to start
 `npm start`